ixdat/ixdat/docs/source/diving_deeper/plotter_docs/index.rst

 can receive more traces. ixdat reports an incompatible subplot grid with a ``ValueError``.

-For Plotly and registered extension backends, plot methods describe their output with a :class:`~ixdat.plotters.plot_spec.PlotSpec`.
+For Plotly and registered extension backends, an adapter describes the plotter call with a :class:`~ixdat.plotters.plot_spec.PlotSpec`.
 A plot specification contains panels, axes, line traces, error bands, heatmaps, and continuous color scales.
 The selected renderer translates those components into a plotting library's objects.

-Readers construct the appropriate ixdat data type.
-A new reader gains the renderers supported by that data type.
-A new data type composes a plot specification when its visualization introduces new data selection.
+Readers construct the appropriate ixdat data type and assign its Matplotlib plotter.
+A new reader gains the adapters registered for that plotter class.
+A new plotter works through Matplotlib without any adapter.
+If a user requests Plotly for that plotter, ixdat issues a ``PlotterBackendWarning`` and returns the Matplotlib result.
+Plotly support can be added later by registering an adapter outside the Matplotlib plotter class.

 ixdat ships Matplotlib and Plotly renderers.
 Register another renderer class with ``register_plotter_backend(name, renderer_class)``.
 The class implements ``render(plot_spec, **kwargs)``.
 This single interface supports libraries such as Seaborn wherever the plot specification uses components that the renderer handles.
 ``available_plotter_backends()`` returns registered names.
+Register plot coverage with ``register_plotter_adapter(plotter_class, method_name, adapter)``.
+The adapter receives the plotted data object and a mapping of arguments bound to the original Matplotlib method, then returns a ``PlotSpec``.

 The example ``development_scripts/demo_plotly_backend.py`` compares Matplotlib and Plotly for every supported Plotly path.
 It uses repository EC, NMR, and XRD data and